This many people can’t be wrong!

 Budapest district 21

 Budapest district 22

 How much does a box of cigarettes cost in Hungary in 2020?

 Price comparison of cigarettes in Hungary against other EU countries

-Data from the European research stated that tobacco products are most expensive in Norway, 11,21 Euro on average per box, 11,17 in Iceland, 10,75 in Ireland and 10,27 in Great Britain.
+Data from the European research stated that tobacco products are most expensive in Norway, 11,21 Euro on average per box, 11,17 Euro in Iceland, 10,75 Euro in Ireland and 10,27 Euro in Great Britain.

-In East-Europe, besides Ukraine, the price of cigarettes are around 1 Euro, on average 1,08 Euro.
+In East-Europe, besides Ukraine, the price of cigarettes is around 1 Euro, on average 1,08 Euro.

 |Good Times White||250 HUF|

 |Te-Amo Robusto mx||1600 HUF|

 How much forint does your currency worth?
 Check out real-time rates.